5 Best Places to Camp Along the Arkansas Buffalo River (Upper District)

 - There is some cell phone reception.

-Ozark Campground Hiking
+Hiking From Ozark Campground

-If you’re up for an even more off-the-beaten path adventure, go the long way from Compton.
+If you’re up for an even more off-the-beaten-path adventure, go the long way from Compton.
 It takes about an hour to get to Erbie from Compton, AR.

 The Erbie Campground feels remote and backcountry.
 However, it is also quiet, and there are some neat backroads and historic sites to explore.